Year4000/PyCloud/README.md

 # PyCloud

-A python wrapper daemon that manages tmux sessions and provides a json control over the sessions with redis messaging channels.
+A python wrapper daemon that manages sessions and provides a json control over the sessions with redis messaging channels.

 ## Installation and Updating